 AI-Generated Alt text for your images and video thumbnails

-Available for Business, Pro, Premium and Agency Plans
+Available for Business, Pro, Premium, and Agency Plans

 Flockler now supports AI-generated alt text for images and video thumbnails, helping your website meet accessibility standards and improve SEO.